fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 many other benefits in the long term.

-In this post, I want to explain another pattern that I see over and over in all kind of projects and it only brings problems in the long term and impacts the maintainability of your software project.
+In this post, I want to explain another pattern that I see over and over in all kind of projects and it brings problems and impacts the maintainability of your software project.
 It doesn't affect the source code itself but the organization of the files that compose it.